michael8e/password-strength-background/README.md

-## Michael's Personal Site
+## Image Password Strength

-This is the personal web site of Michael
+Change the password to see the effect